nemomobile/connectionagent/README.md

 This class is for accessing connman's UserAgent from multiple sources.
 This is because currently, there can only be one UserAgent per system.

+It also handles autoconnect features.
+In the future it might handle sessions and connection 'migration' or re-connection when a better known service becomes available.

-It also makes use of a patch to connman, that allows the UserAgent to get signaled when a connection is needed.
+It makes use of a patch to connman, that allows the UserAgent to get signaled when a connection is needed.
 This is the real reason this daemon is needed.
 An InputRequest is short lived, and thus, may not clash with other apps that need to use UserAgent.